 The basis of a smart physical security solution is having good visibility into your space.
 Security cameras are great for getting a visual of the space, but they often lack the ability to provide more granular details.
 When video surveillance is integrated with access control, however, you get the benefit of powerful data insights paired with live visual snapshots.
 In an enterprise application, this integration reduces overhead by bringing both platforms together, enhancing asset protection with remote physical security monitoring, and improving response time in emergency situations.

 Pairing real-time footage and access activity also empowers businesses with powerful data and behavioral learning insights.
+However, make sure both systems have the best encryption and data security.
+If the VMS has any security vulnerabilities, hackers could gain access to both the camera footage and entry system data, such as with the recent Verkada video surveillance data breach that affected 150,000 cameras for international enterprise organizations.
 In an enterprise setting, integrated VMS and access control systems help optimize space across different locations, enable social distancing with occupancy management tools, and provide advanced compliance auditing with customizable reports.

 One of the biggest challenges for enterprise businesses is being able to manage thousands of users across multiple locations in an efficient manner.
 Identity management tools are a great way to record, manage, and audit employee information.
 With mobile access control that utilizes open API architecture, administrative teams can automatically sync user info between these two platforms, effectively eliminating manual management.
 One of the key benefits to this integration is that administrators can instantly issue (and revoke) mobile credentials on a user’s smartphone over the cloud, without having to meet in person or wait for an on-premise system to sync.
 In terms of investment, integrating access control and identity management is not only a better experience for employees, it also strengthens security and greatly reduces administrative burden, which shows up on an enterprise’s bottom line.